VincentYing/Fashion-pipeline/README.md

   2. Enabled dynamic allocation for Executor creation

-  This resulted in a 2x improvement in inference rate from 0.5 to 1 inference per second.
+    The two adjustments above resulted in a 2x improvement in inference rate from 0.5 to 1 inference per second

+  3. Adjusted the number of Kafka partitions to match the number of SPARK_WORKER_CORES (6).
+This produced a 3x speedup

 * Image Batching for TF ingestion

   Next, I manually batched 10 images for TF model ingestion.
-This produced a 4x speedup from 1 to 4 inferences per second.
+This produced a 4x speedup from 1 to 4 inferences per second